Toward a Better Understanding of the Successes, Challenges, and Opportunities of a Dynamic Industry

 Pharmaceuticals improve citizens’ lives, are an exemplar of innovation, and provide an interesting laboratory to study sales, strategy, B2B marketing, channels of distribution, and consumers’ love/hate relationship with a critical industry.
 The industry also is an important laboratory for developing and testing critical theory and practical application relevant to a host of marketing researchers.

 Global pharmaceutical spending on medicines spending will increase to $1.5 trillion by 2023 (IQVIA 2019).
 Almost four billion prescriptions were filled in the U.S. alone in 2018 (Kaiser Family Foundation 2019).
 In recent years, the number of physician visits in the U.S. has approached one billion (Centers for Disease Control and Prevention 2017).
 Pharmaceutical companies and regulators find themselves in the media limelight for a variety of positive and negative reasons.
 Digital marketing, COVID-19 and big data growth are placing pharmaceutical firms and consumers in uncharted marketing waters.
 Regulators are working to keep up as they too face new challenges in the industry’s marketing, sale and communication of pharmaceuticals to the public.
-Nonprofits, governmental agencies, and for-profit health care systems are challenged to use pharmaceuticals to provide relief from sickness and disease, while simultaneously minimizing unintended consequences (such as addiction or misuse) of these products.
+Non-profits, governmental agencies and for-profit healthcare systems are challenged to use pharmaceuticals to provide protection and relief from sickness and disease, while simultaneously minimizing unintended consequences (such as addiction or misuse) of these products.

 Fundamentally, an understanding of pharmaceuticals continues to be of interest to stakeholders around the world.
 Marketing and public policy professionals and researchers appear to have just as many questions as answers.
 Thus, this special issue seeks fill this gap with innovative, thoughtful discussions of the key issues of pharmaceuticals in the context of marketing and public policy.